Tiross/browserify-tpl/README.md

 This transform module packages the handlebars templates with the handlebars runtime, which is smaller than the complete handlebars library.
 This is good, because it means smaller bundle files for you.

+## Credits

+This transform is a fork on David Manning [browserify-handlebars](https://github.com/dlmanning/browserify-handlebars) !
+Thanks!